The new year gets us thinking about the 12 months that make up the year to come. Here are two poems that try to get across the feeling of each month.

 May each month of the year bring you joy!

 This article was posted on Friday, January 22nd, 2016 at 3:20 pm and is filed under Countries & Cultures, England, English, Languages, Poems, Poems about the Months, Poetry, Poetry about the Seasons, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply